kanyuYe/ICML_2026/README.md

 Notes:

+- During the first run, the final stage generates an encoded weight .pkl file.
+This step may take a few minutes.
+- After the encoded weight file has been generated, it can be reused for subsequent inference runs.
 - First-time preprocessing performs weight encoding and preloading, which may take a long time.
 - The generated `.pkl` files may require approximately 60 GB of storage.
 - Ensure that `DATA_DIR` has enough available disk space before starting preprocessing.